celo-org/docs/docs/developer-resources/walkthroughs/no-code-erc20.md

 ---
 # Deploy an ERC20 token to Celo

-How to deploy token contracts that use the ERC20, ERC721, or ERC1155 token standard to Celo without writing code.
+How to deploy a token contract that use the ERC20 token standard to Celo without writing code.

 ___